RAI-SCC/ModularTransformer/README.md

 activation functions or qkv_maps for `Qmap`s) an instance of the class will be automatically created with the default arguments.

+**Note on shapes**

+This package assumes Tensors that are inputs for `forward` methods to conform to the shape (H, B, S, F).
+B is the batch dimension, which can be replaced by an arbitrary number of dimensions to represent other properties (e.g. sampling (plating)) in addition to batching.
+Typically, the head dimension H can be included in this, but where it occurs and is relevant (i.e. in `HeadReduction`) it is always the first dimension.
+`SelfAttentionModule` and `CrossAttentionModule`, which create the separate heads, handle the correct creation.

+The sequence dimension S is only relevant for `masking` as it determines the shape of the attention matrix.
+Current modules are only compatible with one sequence dimension, but custom attention mechanisms could change this.

+The feature dimension F is an important input parameter for most modules.
+The current setup does not support multiple feature dimensions.

 ## Transformer

 The top level template classes of this package provide an encoder-decoder structure as used in Transformers (`Transformer`)